 Duke Energy agrees to remove coal ash in North Carolina

 RALEIGH, N.C.
-(AP) — The state of North Carolina says it has secured an agreement with Duke Energy to excavate nearly 80 million tons of coal ash at six facilities.
+(AP) — The state of North Carolina says it has secured an agreement with Duke Energy to excavate nearly 80 million tons (72.5 million metric tons) of coal ash at six facilities.

 For decades, coal ash has been stored in landfills or in ponds, often near waterways into which toxins can leach.